cop-pilot-eu/cicd-documentation/install-jenkins-agent-documentation.md

-# COP-PILOT CI/CD – Partner VM Onboarding Guide
+# COP-PILOT CI/CD – Partner Installation Jenkins Agent Guide

 This guide explains how to connect your VM to the COP-PILOT CI/CD stack so Jenkins can execute pipelines on your machine over the SIF (OpenZiti) network.